-Bile leaks can occur following surgery or trauma.
-Imaging modalities used to detect bile leaks are CT, endoscopic retrograde cholangiopancreatography, magnetic resonance cholangiopancreatography (MRCP), ultrasound and HBS.
-Among these, only HBS and MRCP, non-invasive studies, can identify abnormal fluid collection as bile.
-However, there are limitations to emergency MRCP, including lack of readily-available MRI equipment, technologists, personnel experienced with interpreting MRCP and higher cost (4).
+Bile leaks can occur after surgery or trauma.
+Imaging modalities used to detect bile leaks are CT, endoscopic retrograde cholangiopancreatography, MR cholangiopancreatography (MRCP), ultrasound, and HBS.
+Among these, only HBS and MRCP, noninvasive studies, can identify abnormal fluid collection as bile.
+However, there are limitations to emergency MRCP, including lack of readily available MR imaging equipment, technologists, personnel experienced with interpreting MRCP, and higher cost (4).
 Therefore, HBS is the commonly used modality to diagnose biliary injury (1).

 HBS is a highly sensitive imaging modality and useful for early diagnosis of bile leaks.
-HBS can determine whether a fluid collection seen on ultrasound or CT is of biliary origin (1, 2).
-HBS can determine the rate of leakage and can be used as a follow-up tool (1, 2).
-A common finding of a bile leak is the radiopharmaceuticals progressive accumulation outside of the biliary system, either localized (bilomas) or diffuse.
-An accurate localization of a bile leak is difficult by HBS due to lack of anatomical details.
-However, this localization is important because of the shift in management strategy from very invasive to minimally invasive [3].
+HBS can determine whether a fluid collection seen on ultrasound or CT is of biliary origin (1,2).
+HBS can determine the rate of leakage and can be used as a follow-up tool (1,2).
+A common finding of a bile leak is the radiopharmaceutical's progressive accumulation outside the biliary system, either localized (bilomas) or diffuse.
+An accurate localization of a bile leak is difficult by HBS because of the lack of anatomic details.
+However, this localization is important because of the shift in management strategy from very invasive to minimally invasive (3).

 This case demonstrates a direct bile leakage sign, bile communication tracks connecting a left intrahepatic duct to a biloma over the inferior left hepatic lobe.
 This direct sign leads to recognition of an exact bile-leaking site in the left hepatic duct and helps determine a bile leak type.
-A management approach can be selected based on the bile leak's type (5).
-In our case, a less invasive management was used based on the HBS findings.
+A management approach can be selected on the basis of the bile leak's type (5).
+In our case, a less-invasive management was used based on the HBS findings.

 Accurate localization of the site of bile leak through a direct sign, bile communication tracks, can be obtained with HBS as shown in this case.
-Knowing this will further increase opportunities to detect an accurate bile leakage site in improved HBS with single photon emission computed tomography (SPECT/CT).
-The HBS SPECT/CT provides both anatomic and functional information and overcomes the lack of specificity of CT alone or detailed anatomic information of HBS alone [3].
+Determining the site of a bile leak will further increase opportunities to detect an accurate bile leakage site in improved HBS with SPECT (SPECT/CT).